 And the name was given to me by my native land.
 (Strawberry)

-On the bake, the stumps have many thin stems,
+In the hot sun, the stumps have many thin stems,

 Each thin stalk holds a scarlet light,

-We rake the stalks, we collect the lights.
+We rake the stems and collect the lights.
 (Strawberry)

 She grew up in a swamp.
 (Cranberry)

 Drawing classes in kindergarten occupy a special place in the calendar and thematic plan of the preparatory group.
-By the age of 6–7 years, children already have a sufficient set of drawing techniques, have the skills to work with different materials and types of images.
+By the age of 6–7 years, children already have a sufficient range of drawing techniques and have the skills to work with different materials and types of images.
 One of the topics for practicing these skills is the image of mushrooms and berries, as well as related objects.
-Consider the methodological nuances of composing a lesson that will make it exciting for children and facilitate the work of the educator.
+Let’s look at the methodological nuances of creating a lesson that will make it fun for children and make the teacher’s work easier.

-The result of achieving the set goals and objectives depends on how carefully the educator is ready for the lesson - this is not a secret.
-And an important role in this process is taking into account all the subtleties of the preparatory process.
+The result of achieving the set goals and objectives depends on how thoroughly the teacher prepares for the lesson - this is no secret.
+And taking into account all the subtleties of the preparatory process plays an important role in this process.

 In the preparatory group, children are already familiar with the main types of drawing materials.
 That is, they can use